-In SQL Server, We have SQL Server Import and Export Wizard, which can help to import or export data from various sources to different destination using Wizard.
-In this example, we are going to export [Sales 2] table data present in the [SSIS Tutorials] Database to Excel file present in the local hard drive using SQL Import And Export Data Wizard.
+In SQL Server, We have SSIS Import and Export Wizard, which can help to export data from SQL Server to Excel destination using Wizard.
+In this SSIS example, we are going to export [Sales 2] table data from the Sql Server Database [SSIS Tutorials] to Excel file present in the local hard drive using SQL Import And Export Data Wizard.

 Below screenshot shows you the data present in the [Sales 2] Table